ensinger/warmup_project/README.md

   - the robot drifts over time, so I would like to figure out where it is pointing and better control the turns to be exactly 90 degrees and the moves to be exactly the same distance.

+  - I had trouble getting the rosbag to upload in git at first.
+It created a 400MB file.
+I had to clear out the workspace, and reclone, and restore to undo the bit commit.

+  - the gif for this is !draw_square.gif